harrylh/other/RabbitMQ.md

 # RabbitMQ Server FAQ [2016/10/10]
 * erlang >= R16B-03 is needed by rabbitmq
- 1.  erlang 19 is not supported, use previous versino
+ 1.  erlang 19 is not supported, use previous versin
  2.  download rabbitmq pkg from [here](https://github.com/rabbitmq/erlang-rpm/releases)

 * login failed on localhost using "guest"